21 Essential Life Coaching Skills Every Coach Should Master (2026)

 This is the skill that barely existed a few years ago and now matters a lot.

-AI tools are changing how coaches work, from automated session notes to AI-powered assessments to between-session check-in tools.
-Some coaches are using AI to help write content, build courses, or pre-screen client applications.
+AI tools are changing how coaches work in 2026, from automated session notes to between-session check-in tools to AI-powered assessments.
+Some coaches are using AI to write content, build courses, or pre-screen client applications.

 You don’t have to use every tool.
 But you do need to understand what’s available and make a conscious choice about what fits your practice, rather than being the last person to figure it out.